gap-packages/rig/README.md

 Contributions
 -------------
 You are welcome to contribute with code, patches, ideas, testing, wiki, comments, documentation.
-Click here to see the list of contributors.
+See the wiki for the list of contributors.
 Special thanks go to: W. E. Clark, D. Holt, A. Hulpke, A. Lochmann, G. Royle, M. Saito, D. Stanovsky.

 Usage
 -----
-Follow this link if you don't know how to install the package.
+See the wiki to learn how to install the package.

 To load the package: